-206 American Environmental History

-Examines the interaction between humans and the natural environment in the history of North America.
+205 Public History Public history explores the ways history is put to work in the world.
+Public historians-who work in a range of institutions-share a commitment to making history relevant and useful in the public sphere beyond the walls of the traditional classroom.
+Sites of public history include educational spaces, archives, and, at times, contested places: battlefields, museums, documentaries, historical societies, national and state parks, local oral history projects, and sites of historic preservation.
+Public history is firmly rooted in the methods of the discipline of history, but with an added emphasis on the skills and perspectives useful in public history practice and on the ethics of listening to multiple publics.
+The term "public history" emerged in the 1970s in the United States with an emphasis on ideals of social justice, political activism, and community engagement.
+In other parts of the world, public history is often known as "Heritage Studies".
+In this course, students will learn about the evolution of the field of public history, discuss best practices and practical challenges within the field, and will culminate the learning process through work on a public history project in conjunction with the Cumberland County Historical Society.
+Attributes: Social Sciences 206 American Environmental History Examines the interaction between humans and the natural environment in the history of North America.
 Explores the problem of sustainable human uses of the North America environment form the pre-colonial period to the present.
 Also serves as an introduction to the subfield of environmental history, which integrates evidence from various scientific disciplines with traditional documentary and oral sources.
 Topics include: American Indian uses of the environment, colonial frontiers, agricultural change, industrialization, urbanization, westward expansion, the Progressive-Era conservation movement, changes in lifestyle and consumption including their increasingly global impact, shifts in environmental policy, and the rise of the post-World War II environmental movement.

-This course is cross-listed as ENST 206.

-Attributes: AMST Struct & Instit Elective, AMST US History Elective, Appropriate for First-Year, ES Society & Environment Crs, SINE Elective, Social Sciences (Division II) 211 Topics in American History Selected areas and problems in American history.
+Attributes: AMST Struct & Instit Elective, AMST US History Elective, Appropriate for First-Year, ENST Society (ESSO), SINE Elective, Social Sciences 211 Topics in American History Selected areas and problems in American history.
 Suitable for beginning history students, majors, and non-majors.
-Attributes: Appropriate for First-Year, Social Sciences (Division II) 213 Topics in European History Selected areas and problems in European history.
+Attributes: Appropriate for First-Year, Social Sciences 213 Topics in European History Selected areas and problems in European history.
 Suitable for beginning history students, majors, and non-majors.
-Attributes: MEMS Elective, Social Sciences (Division II) 215 Topics in Comparative History Selected areas and problems in comparative history.
+Attributes: MEMS Elective, Social Sciences 215 Topics in Comparative History Selected areas and problems in comparative history.
 Suitable for beginning history students, majors, and non-majors.
-Attributes: Social Sciences (Division II) 222 Feudal Europe A study of the emergence of feudalism and an evaluation of its role in the development of western Europe.
+Attributes: Social Sciences 222 Feudal Europe A study of the emergence of feudalism and an evaluation of its role in the development of western Europe.
 Offered every other year.
 This course is cross-listed as a MEMS 200 topics course.
-Attributes: Appropriate for First-Year, INST European Course, MEMS Elective, Social Sciences (Division II) 223 Renaissance Europe A study of prevailing conditions (social, economic, political, and cultural) in western Europe with particular attention given to the achievements and failures of the Renaissance.
+Attributes: Appropriate for First-Year, INST European Course, MEMS Elective, Social Sciences 223 Renaissance Europe A study of prevailing conditions (social, economic, political, and cultural) in western Europe with particular attention given to the achievements and failures of the Renaissance.
 Offered every other year.

-Attributes: Appropriate for First-Year, INST European Course, Italian Studies History, MEMS Elective, Social Sciences (Division II) 228 Italian History from the Middle Ages to the Enlightenment An examination of the principal events in Italian society, culture, religion, and politics, including the rise of the medieval monastic orders, Italian city-states, the development of commerce and industry, Renaissance Italy, the age of counter-reformation, and the Age of Enlightenment.
+Attributes: Appropriate for First-Year, INST European Course, Italian Studies History, MEMS Elective, Social Sciences 228 Italian History from the Middle Ages to the Enlightenment An examination of the principal events in Italian society, culture, religion, and politics, including the rise of the medieval monastic orders, Italian city-states, the development of commerce and industry, Renaissance Italy, the age of counter-reformation, and the Age of Enlightenment.
 Student research will utilize resources such as museums and libraries available in the Bologna area.
 Offered in Bologna only.